ggardet/blog/HowTo-Add_tests_on_real_hardware_with_openQA-RPi3_case.md

 GENERAL_HW_SOL_CMD = get_sol_over_SSH.sh
 SUT_IP = 192.168.0.44
 # keep ability to run qemu test, but add a WORKLER_CLASS specific to the current openQA 'MACHINE'
-WORKER_CLASS = qemu_aarch64,generalhw_RPi3B
+WORKER_CLASS = qemu_aarch64,generalhw_RPi3,generalhw_RPi3B
-WORKER_HOSTNAME = 192.168.0.28
 ```

-You will probably need to update the apparmor profile of openQA worker, depending on the scripts you will use to power on/off and to flash the system.
+You will probably need to update the apparmor profile of `/usr/share/openqa/script/worker`, depending on the scripts you will use to power on/off and to flash the system.
+An easy way to proceed, is to switch AppArmor to complain mode.

 ### openQA webUI